digdir/designsystemet/README.md

 ## Troubleshooting 🔍

-### Yarn storybook doesnt' wortk
+### Yarn storybook doesn't wortk
 If `yarn storybook` gives you an error message, try `yarn storybook:clean`.
 This will run Storybook without manager cache.
-Storybook can sometimes fail if the node_modules has been deleted.
+Storybook can sometimes fail if the node_modules folder has recently been deleted.

 ### Error in production?
 If the development and production environments get out of sync, you can build the storybook documentation locally to debug: